 I think of how excitable my son and I are, and connect it to my dad’s mile a minute brain.
 I sing my blue-dude symphonies; dad imitates howler monkeys a la Les Baxter.
-Tyoma is a math prodigy and hyperlexic wonder, just like his Shakespeare-quoting mathematician grandpa.
+Liev is a math prodigy and hyperlexic wonder, just like his Shakespeare-quoting mathematician grandpa.
 The three of us are twitchy, sweet, absent-minded and enthusiastic about beautiful things.

 I am grateful to know our minds follow similar maps.
 Every nuance of behavior is a rewarding affirmation.
-Tyoma and I can look down the roads of our lives and see Grandpa, happy and content.
+Liev and I can look down the roads of our lives and see Grandpa, happy and content.

 My Dad took the burden of having a different brain without a society or school system that understood.
-Tyoma and I will have life twice as easy.
+Liev and I will have life twice as easy.
 Once because of our progressive society.
 And one more time because Dad’s cheer resonates in the background of our phone calls.

 I love you, Dad.